jakesgordon/rack-rabbit/README.md

 Description
 -----------

 Building an SOA with rabbitMQ?
-Want an easy way to host and load balance your consumer processes?
+Want to host and load balance your consumer processes?

 RackRabbit will...